lmfit/lmfit-py/_sources/installation.txt

 Acknowledgements
 ~~~~~~~~~~~~~~~~~~

-Substantial code and documentation improvements, especially for improved
+LMFIT was originally written by Matthew Newville.
+Substantial code and
+documentation improvements, especially for improved estimates of confidence
-estimates of confidence intervals was provided by Tillsten.
-Many valuable
+intervals was provided by Till Stensitzki.
+Many valuable suggestions for
-suggestions for improvements have come from Christoph Deil.
+improvements have come from Christoph Deil.
+The code obviously depends on,
+and owes a very large debt to the code in scipy.optimize.
 Several
 discussions on the scipy mailing lists have also led to improvements in
 this code.

 License